griffin-warrior/gem5spec/README.md

 make diff
 ```

 ## Debug Benchmarks Separately

-The steps above demonstrates how to run all of the 24 benchmarks together in parallel.
+The steps above demonstrate how to run all of the 24 benchmarks together in parallel.

 Running test can be very flexible.
 You can also go to a specific folder to run and debug a single benchmark.